 Skip to main content

-Top 7 Fraud-Fighting Tips to Protect Health Benefit Plans
+7 Fraud-Fighting Tips to Protect Your Health Benefits

-Top 7 Fraud-Fighting Tips to Protect Health Benefit Plans
+7 Fraud-Fighting Tips to Protect Your Health Benefits

-Making a fraudulent claim is a serious crime that hurts everyone.
-The financial losses from health insurance fraud can lead to higher premiums, decreased coverage for plan members and their families, and job layoffs in cases of large-scale fraud.
+Fraud is a serious crime that hurts everyone.
+When fraud happens, it can lead to higher premiums, less coverage for plan members and their families, and job layoffs in cases of large-scale fraud.

 2. Don’t let someone borrow your benefit plan ID card for a health service or product.

-3. Always question a provider who offers free items with a service or product or when a provider offers to waive your co-pay or deductible.
+3. Be cautious if a provider offers free items or offers to waive your co-pay or deductible.

 4. Don’t sign your name on a blank claim form.